Brett Butler (baseball)

-Brett Morgan Butler (born June 15, 1957) is an American former center fielder in Major League Baseball and current base running/outfield coach for the Miami Marlins.
+Brett Morgan Butler (born June 15, 1957) is an American former center fielder in Major League Baseball and coach.
 He played for five different teams from 1981 through 1997.
-Butler's best season came in 1991, when he made the National League All-Star team.
+A leadoff hitter for the majority of his career, Butler led the league in triples and runs scored twice each and was named a National League All-Star in 1991.
 He was diagnosed with cancer in May 1996, received treatment and returned to the playing field four months later.
 He retired in 1997 and began a baseball coaching career.
 He has coached or managed numerous professional teams.
 He was the manager of the Reno Aces minor league team from late 2008 through 2013.